mostmojo/log/log-2.md

 world["albania"] = 3 (much quicker and more efficient to use)
 ```
 • python method `dictionary.keys()` reveals all keys in a dictionary (aka object).

+•  Keys have to be immutable.
+Select, Update, Remove is just like objects in JS: `world['sealand']=0.000027` - adds this value to the world dictionary. `world['sealand']=0.000028` updates it. `del(world['sealand'])` deletes it.
+Lists are better when collection of values, order matters and entire subset is to be selected vs Dictionaries - when lookup table necessary with unique values - faster.